Windows-XAML/Template10/Samples/Template10.Nuget.Sample/Documentation/01-GettingStarted.md

 5. Under **Solution name**, leave the default value.
 6. Uncheck **Place solution and project in the same directory**.
 7. To create the solution and project, click **Create**.

+	You will be prompted with "Select the target and minimum platform versions that your UWP application will support."
+	The Minimum version must be set to 16299 or higher.
+The Target version can be set to anything you like.

+	> Your minimum version must be UAP 10.0.16299 or higher.

     After a few moments, the new solution will open.
 This is a minimal application that will display a blank window.

     ![Starting Solution](Images/StartingSolution.png)